 Sycamore Canyon Wilderness Park Trail is a 4.1-mile loop trail located in the Sycamore Canyon Wilderness Park.
 The park is 1,500 acres and is one of eight protected core reserves by the Riverside County Habitat Conservation Agency because of the Stephens’ Kangaroo Rat.
 Within the park is the Ameal Moore Nature Center.
 Opening in 2014 the center is open to the public and serves to promote Riverside Citizen Project.
 A project which seeks to engage the community in the observation and documentation of Riverside’s environment.
 The trail features a beautiful waterfall and is rated a moderate hike.
 Dogs are allowed on the trail but must be on a leash.
 Beware, depending on the time of year; you are sure to see, snakes and even coyotes.

 Stop and smell the roses…

 Or any of the beautiful flowers found along the UCR Botanical Garden trails.
 Located in the foothills of the Box Springs Mountains the gardens cover 40 acres, a living museum of more than 3,500 plant species and thousands of specimens from around the world.
-The gardens are used for teaching, research and demonstration purposes, as well as for appreciation of nature.
+The gardens are used for teaching, research, and demonstration purposes, as well as for appreciation of nature.
 Explore the many Themed Gardens such as the Butterfly Garden, Herb Garden, Iris Garden, and Rose Garden.
-You will not be disappointed on the trails surrounding this majestic place.
+You will not be disappointed by the trails surrounding this majestic place.